amanjain25/hacktoberfest18-ft/README.md

 * Jason Leonhard, Full Stack - Portland, USA

 [comment]: <> (Add your name, profession and location right above this markdown comment)

+## What should I do next for Hacktoberfest'18?
+  1. If you wanted to offer more code changes to this repo you could edit/add any files/code and then follow a similar workflow.